Application forms, fees, and information about firearms and explosives certificates.

 - Form 107 - Application for a visitor's firearm or shotgun permit

 - Form ER4 - Grant and renewal of an explosives certificate - Business - Individual or corporate body

 - Form ER4a - Grant of an explosives certificate - Private use - Firearm, shotgun and/or blackpowder

 - Form ER4b - Renewal of an explosives certificate - Private use - Firearm, shotgun and/or blackpowder

 The following non-statutory forms can be submitting by email to us, along with scanned copies of any other documents, with no signature required if your email address matches our records.
 You can also print, complete by hand, sign and post them to us.

-If you wish to become a Registered Firearms Dealer (RFD), we ask you to contact us before completing Form 116.
+If you wish to become a Registered Firearms Dealer (RFD), we ask you to contact us before completing the statutory Form 116.
 We will need to discuss your application and provide advice and guidance.
 This form must be printed and physically signed.
 Once complete, please post to the address below.